hindercanrun/T6-Online/README.md

 <div align="center">

-# Proof-of-Concept plugin to patch Treyarch's pre-release T6 builds to allow access to the online only menus
+# Proof-of-Concept plugin to patch Treyarch's developer T6 builds to allow access to the online only menus

 </div>